How can I upgrade my EC2 Windows Server instance OS to a newer version?

 For Windows Server 2008 R2, you can choose between a server migration or an automated upgrade.

-Plan your upgrade before you start to minimize server downtime.
+To minimize downtime, plan your upgrade before you start.
 It's a best practice to maintain backups of your instances and data.
-Before you upgrade, consider creating an AMI or creating snapshots of your EBS volumes.
+Before you upgrade, consider creating an AMI or creating snapshots of your Amazon EBS volumes.